 One thing to know about 10k 14k 18k 24k gold prices is that they are valued according to their level of purity rather than durability.
 A pure 24k gold jewelry is priced higher than a 22k and 18k gold jewelry.
 Meanwhile, 10k and 14k gold jewelry which are much more durable carries the lowest price.

 Gold prices are quite volatile, changing from time to time due to inflation levels and the factors of demand and supply.
-Below is a chart that contains the current gold prices as of 10th, March:
+As of Nov.
+10, 2025, approximate gold values per gram are as follows (based on monex):

 6. Difference in Maintenance